Oneflow-Inc/oneflow-documentation/en/docs/basics_topics/optimizer_in_function_config.md

 - The `global_function` decorator - we will introduce the concept and design of global function decorator in OneFlow

-- The configuration example - we will show sample configurations of job function for training and inferencing
+- The configuration example - we will show example of configurations of job function for training and inferencing

 - The commonly used optimizer and optimization algorithm in OneFlow

 - How to set learning rate and other hyperparameters

-We can use training and inferencing configuration in **Sample configutraion** section later without knowing the details of OneFlow.
-For more detials please refer to  **Optimizer and Optimization algorithm** 、 **learning rate , hyperparameters**  and [optimizer api](https://oneflow-api.readthedocs.io/en/latest/optimizer.html)
+We can use training and inferencing configuration in **Example of configutraion** section later without knowing the details of OneFlow.
+For more detials please refer to [optimizer api](https://oneflow-api.readthedocs.io/en/latest/optimizer.html)

 ## Job function and its configuration